 Get expert opinion

 Enlist the expert advice of consultants when renovating your home.
-They can guide on you through the process, from renovation budget to build.
+They can guide you through the process, from renovation budget to building.
 They can even advise you on fees that you may have forgotten about: council fees, auditors, surveyors, planning permits, etc.

 Don’t skimp on professional help.
 You should always hire top-quality, licensed contractors to complete your work for you.
-Factor this into your renovation budget, and you’ll be onto a winner.
+For example, if you are considering covering a cinderblock wall, you may want to research “how to do cinder block wall covering” first.
+Factor this into your renovation budget, and you’ll be a winner.